Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 [Operator calls][Operator overloading] work in a similar way: every operator evaluates in the same order as its expansion does, unless specified otherwise.

-> Note: this means that the [containment-checking operators][Containment-checking expression] are effectively evaluated right-to-left w.r.t. their expansion.
+> Note: this means that the [containment-checking operators][Containment-checking expressions] are effectively evaluated right-to-left w.r.t. their expansion.

 #### Spread operator expressions